praized/marelle/README.md

 $.marelle() v0.1 unstable, untested
 ===================================

-Use at your own risks and perils, but you are welcome to contribute, share, open issues, critique, criticize, or indulge in your preferred manner of constructive contribution.
+Use at your own risks and perils, yet you are welcome to contribute, share, open issues, critique, criticize, or indulge in your preferred manner of constructive contribution.

 TODO
 ----